scalameta/metals/website/blog/2022-08-01-aluminium.md

 Scala3 introduced `extension methods` that allow defining new methods to your existing types.

 However, previously, Metals couldn't auto-complete extension methods, and developers have to find an appropriate extension method from their workspace and import it by hand.
-It was time-consuming and not alway beginner friendly.
+It was time-consuming and not always beginner friendly.

 Now, Metals provides auto-completion for extension methods and automatically imports them!